MagpieBridge/VSCodeTemplate/README.md

-# VSCodeTemplate
+# VSCodeTemplate - A Template for VS Code Extension

-A Template for VS Code Extension
+This extension template is designed for MagpieBridge-based language servers.